I thought I'd share the one word processing feature I can't live without: screen splitting.

 Appear as if you know more than you do.
 In a tough interview, if you're trying to confirm information, ask your questions presumptively.
 Don't ask, "Did you shred the documents?"
 Instead ask, "Why did you shred the documents?"

 But don't be afraid to look dumb in front of a source.
-It's much better to ask a stupid question in front of one person (or even in a room full of reporters) than to make an error that will be seen by thousands of readers who depend no you for accurate information.
+It's much better to ask a stupid question in front of one person (or even in a room full of reporters) than to make an error that will be seen by thousands of readers who depend on you for accurate information.
 Go ahead and ask the dumb question.
 If you still don't understand, ask it again.
 "Can you explain that again another way?"
 Even if you do understand, it can be helpful to repeat the answer back intentionally incorrectly so the source will explain again.

 Shut up.
 Silence is your friend.
 Be quiet and let your source talk.